 301 SW 10th Avenue, Room 389

 Topeka, KS 66612-1507

 The nominating commission will convene at 8:30 a.m.
 Friday, September 10, to interview nominees.
 The meeting will be in the Community Room of the Harvey County Courthouse in Newton.
 Interviews are open to the public.

 Any person with a disability who requires accommodation to access the nominating commission meetings should notify the judicial branch ADA coordinator as early as possible, preferably 10 working days before the meeting date:

 The nominating commission will interview nominees and then select from three to five people whose names will be submitted to the governor to fill the position according to statutory qualification and residency requirements.
 The governor has 60 days after receiving the names to decide whom to appoint.

 Term of office

-After serving one year in office, the new magistrate judge must stand for a retention vote in the next general election to remain in the position.
+After serving one year in office, the new judge must stand for a retention vote in the next general election to remain in the position.
 If retained, the incumbent will serve a four-year term.